Article

 Merging the East and West Midlands SPFs

-Learn more about the current trial exploring the benefits of a combined Midlands SPF.
+Learn more about the merger of the former East and West Midlands SPFs and the benefits of a combined Midlands forum.

 Overview

-There will continue to be separate staff side pre-meetings for East Midlands and West Midlands colleagues to ensure issues and discussions can be raised by both regions in a balanced way, while taking advantage of the synergies and similarities across the two regions.
+Separate staff side pre-meetings for East Midlands and West Midlands colleagues continue to ensure issues and discussions can be raised by both patches in a balanced way, while taking advantage of the synergies and similarities across both.

 • Rob Simcox – Sherwood Forest Hospitals NHS Foundation Trust (East Midlands)

-• Ali Keogan –Worcestershire Acute Hospitals NHS Trust (West Midlands)
+• Ali KoeltgenWorcestershire Acute Hospitals NHS Trust (West Midlands)

 • David Limer – UNISON (East Midlands)